Beluguy/Personal-website/content/About/index.md

 ### Package Layout Design Intern
 [Tenstorrent](https://tenstorrent.com/) • Toronto, Canada • Jan 2024 - Present

-- Performed die-to-die interconnect layout for advance and standard packages using Cadence Allegro X Advanced Package Designer, considering SI/PI constraints such as trace overlap and length matching
+- Designed die-to-die interconnect and PDN layout for advanced and standard packages using Cadence Allegro Advanced Package Designer (APD), by considering SI/PI constraints and design rules such as trace-to-trace overlap, length matching, and maximum allowed via stack.

-- Completed a feasibility study using Ansys HFSS for a 2.5D chiplet die-to-die interconnect by performing parameter sweeps for variables such as signal to ground ratio, RX/TX termination, channel length, data rate, and eye height & width
+- Attentively investigated the effect of variables such as signal to ground ratio, RX/TX termination, channel length, and data rate, on eye height & width for a 2.5D chiplet die-to-die interconnect by performing parameter sweeps using Ansys electronics desktop (AEDT) HFSS.

+- Thoroughly documented lessons learned, tips and tricks when using APD and AEDT, and the many variations of die-to-die interconnect and PDN layout.

 ### Avionics Engineer
 [UBC Rocket](https://www.ubcrocket.com/) • Vancouver, Canada • Sep 2022 - Present